 Read on to check out some of our favorite straight balayage hair ideas that we hope will inspire your new look this year.

-A Collection of Gorgeous Balayage on Straight Hair Ideas
+A Collection of 15 Trendy Ideas of Balayage on Straight Hair

 1. Super Long Balayage